 Typically, such service outages find their origins in the underlying infrastructure on which a vendor’s products are built.
-Most SASE providers have opted to create and maintain their own networks of private data centres to power their solutions.
+Most SASE providers have opted to create and maintain their own networks of private data centers to power their solutions.

 However, this approach essentially amounts to an attempt to match the level of service provided by public cloud companies that have dedicated entire businesses to it.

 As we observe these outages, a common question is raised: how has just one company maintained its industry-leading uptime of 99.99% since 2014?

 The company’s platform is built-in — and delivered through — the public cloud, meaning it can focus on driving innovation with its security technologies rather than managing a fleet of data centers.